lombardpress/lombardpress-schema/docs/diplomatic.md

 # Preamble

-The goal of the LombardPress Diplomatic Transcription specification is to offer a set of guidelines for the markup of medieval scholastic commentary and texts that conform as much as possible to existing standards.
-In this case of diplomatic transcriptions, this means following as closely as possible the [EpiDoc](https://sourceforge.net/p/epidoc/wiki/Home/) specification.
+The goal of the LombardPress Diplomatic Transcription specification is to offer a set of guidelines for the markup of medieval scholastic commentaries and texts that conform as much as possible to existing standards.
+In the case of diplomatic transcriptions, this means following as closely as possible the [EpiDoc](https://sourceforge.net/p/epidoc/wiki/Home/) specification.
 In most cases, we aim only to expand the EpiDoc specifications and offer a detailed list of available attributes and attribute values.
 Where specifications are not stated, the EpiDoc guidelines should be followed.
-Where EpiDoc does not state a specification, the more general TEI specification should be followed.
+Where EpiDoc does not state a specification, the more general [TEI](http://tei-c.org) specification should be followed.

 # teiHeader